 Built-in operations

 Similar to OCL and IVML, all operations in VIL are defined on individual types and can be accessed using the “.” operator, such as set.size().
 However, this is also true for the equality, relational, and mathematical operators but they are typically given in alternative infix notation, i.e., 1 + 1 instead of 1.+(1) as stated in Section 3.3.3.
 Further, the unary negation is typically stated as prefix operator.
-Due to the VIL artefact model, the integration with IVML and the specific purpose of variability instantiation, the VIL types define a different set of operations than OCL/IVML.
+Due to the VIL artifact model, the integration with IVML and the specific purpose of variability instantiation, the VIL types define a different set of operations than OCL/IVML.

 In this section, we denote the actual type on which an individual operation is defined as the operand of the operation (called self in OCL).
 The parameters of an operation are given in parenthesis.
 Further, we use in this section the Type-first notation to describe the signatures of the operation.